 Since 1985, the Conservancy has acquired environmentally sensitive lands and parcels for public access, stream environment zone and wildlife protection purposes.
 The Conservancy owns and manages more than 6,500 acres of land throughout the California side of the Basin, mostly comprised of small parcels.

-Managing the Conservancy’s properties is a complex task.
-Aside from their sheer numbers and small sizes – most are no bigger than 1/3 of an acre – parcels are often scattered throughout already-developed areas, creating the potential for conflicts between open space and residential uses.
+Managing the Conservancy’s numerous properties is a complex task.
+Most parcels are no bigger than 1/3 of an acre and are scattered throughout developed areas, creating the potential for conflicts between open space and residential uses.

 - Acquired nearly 5,000 parcels

 - Completed more than 90,700 parcel inspections

 - Resolved over 500 encroachments